JuliaLang/julia/doc/stdlib/base.rst

 .. function:: takebuf_array(b::IOBuffer)

    Obtain the contents of an ``IOBuffer`` as an array, without copying.
+Afterwards, the IOBuffer is reset to its initial state.

 .. function:: takebuf_string(b::IOBuffer)

    Obtain the contents of an ``IOBuffer`` as a string, without copying.
+Afterwards, the IOBuffer is reset to its initial state.

 .. function:: fdio([name::String, ]fd::Integer[, own::Bool]) -> IOStream